Tapiwanashe-Salome/Tapiwanashe-Salome/README.md

 ---

 ### Featured Projects
-- **Excel Dashboard – Signature Business Solutions**
+- **Excel Dashboard – Wide World Importers (Assessment Project)**
-  Interactive financial dashboard for Wide World Importers built in Excel and Power Query
+  Developed an interactive **financial dashboard** in Excel and Power Query as part of an assessment for Signature Business Solutions.
+  - Cleaned and transformed raw data
+  - Built sales and revenue visualisations
+  - Automated data refreshes to deliver insights for business decision-making

-- **Supervised Learning – Marketing Campaign Prediction**
+- **Supervised Learning – Marketing Campaign Prediction (School Project)**
-  Built a supervised machine learning model using historical data from a Kaggle dataset to predict term deposit subscriptions.
+  Built a supervised machine learning model using historical marketing data from a Kaggle dataset to predict term deposit subscriptions.
-  Applied classification techniques (Logistic Regression and Random Forest).
+  - Applied classification techniques (Logistic Regression and Random Forest)
-  Used visualisations including confusion matrices, histograms, and bar charts.
+  - Visualised results using confusion matrices, histograms, and bar charts
+  - Evaluated model performance using accuracy, precision, and recall

 - **Evaluating Deep Learning Models on Image Datasets** *(in progress)*
 ---

 ### 🛠️ Tech & Tools